Our Mission

 Derrin House adaptive reuse following a 2016 fire.
 Not open to the public at this time.

-Schoolhouse No. 3 artifacts archival storage and headquarters of Society.
-Full renovations are underway to reopen as a modern museum of Avon history in 2024.
+Schoolhouse No. 3 artifacts archival storage and headquarters of Society, is being fully renovated to reopen as a modern museum of Avon history in 2025.
+It is now been renamed the Avon History Museum.

 Ongoing exhibits and displays in the History Corner at the Avon Free Public Library.